pgorecki/python-ddd/src/modules/catalog/README.md

 - [ ] As a seller, I want to schedule a listing draft for publishing.

-- [ ] As a seller, I want to end a listing immediately.

 - [ ] As a seller, I want to view all my listings (published, unpublished, ended).